 Veggie-topped pizzas are a great way to get more vegetables in your diet.
 We love to add grilled eggplant and zucchini to our veggie pizza, but you can get creative and add your favorite healthy treats like mushrooms, onions, olives, artichokes, sun-dried tomatoes, and more.

-Vegan pizza is pizza with cheese or other dairy products.
+Vegan pizza is pizza without cheese or other dairy products.
 You can use vegan pesto or marinara sauce as a base and add your favorite veggies.
 Or try sautéing your favorite veggies in olive oil and then adding them to a crust.

 Potato and Rosemary Pizza